 Most health insurance policies do not cover vasectomy reversals and you’ll likely need to pay out of pocket.
 However, some male fertility clinics can provide financing solutions that make the procedure much more affordable.

-For instance, Posterity Health partners with Future Family to provide flexible financing for male fertility treatments.
+For instance, Posterity Health partners with Care Credit to provide flexible financing for male fertility treatments.
 That financing plan combines all your treatment costs into one monthly payment that is easy to manage and understand.

 Can I Get Another Vasectomy After a Reversal?